Andrew Clyde: Early life and education

-Clyde was born on November 22, 1963, in Walkerton, Ontario, Canada, to American parents.
+Clyde was born on November 22, 1963, in Walkerton, Ontario, Canada, to one American parent.
 He grew up in Indiana and New York.
 He attended and graduated cum laude from Bethel University with a BBA in accounting and business management, and was commissioned as an officer in the United States Navy through the University of Notre Dame's NROTC program in 1985.
 He served 28 years in naval aviation units and the Seabees, including three combat deployments to Iraq and Kuwait.

 Clyde received the Defense Meritorious Service Medal, Meritorious Service Medal, a Navy Achievement Medal, and four Navy Commendation Medals.
 He retired with the rank of commander in 2013.
-In 1994 he settled in Athens, Georgia, where he had taught at the Navy Supply Corps School.
+In 1994 he migrated to Athens, Georgia, where he had taught at the Navy Supply Corps School.
 Clyde earned a Master of Business Administration in corporate finance and entrepreneurship from the University of Georgia Terry College of Business in 1999.